xitrum-framework/xitrum-doc/guide/en/async.rst

 * respondWebSocketPing
 * respondWebSocketClose

-There's no respondWebSocketPong, because pong is automatically sent by Xitrum for you.
+There's no respondWebSocketPong, because Xitrum will automatically send pong frame for you when it receives ping frame.

 To get URL to the above WebSocket action: